Iam-Jecab-Yadav/notes/Adhoc/Functions.md

     - **Description:** Returns a table containing all dates from the previous month, based on the last date in the input column.
 11. **DATEADD**
     - **Syntax:** `DATEADD(<dates>, <number_of_intervals>, <interval>)`
-    - **Description:** Returns a table containing a column of dates, shifted either forward or backward in time by the specified number of intervals from the dates in the current context.4 Interval can be DAY, MONTH, QUARTER, YEAR.
+    - **Description:** Returns a table containing a column of dates, shifted either forward or backward in time by the specified number of intervals from the dates in the current context.
+Interval can be DAY, MONTH, QUARTER, YEAR.
 12. **DATESBETWEEN**
     - **Syntax:** `DATESBETWEEN(<dates>, <start_date>, <end_date>)`
     - **Description:** Returns a table that contains a column of dates that begins with the start_date and continues until the end_date.